 When there’s a trainer involved you can ask questions about a point of practice or concept and get immediate answers.
 You might do this during class, during a break or at the end.

 When learning in a group setting your questions or comments are likely to be of value to other participants.
 You too may benefit from another's questions or experiences.

 7. Your individual needs can be met

-Whilst it is likely that doing a course with a qualified mindfulness trainer is the most expensive option, there are distinct benefits that are not gained with alternatives.
+Whilst it is likely that doing a course with a qualified mindfulness trainer is the most expensive option, I hope you can see there are distinct benefits that are not gained with alternatives.